TrustSid/Research-Paper-Summarizer-Chatbot/README.md

 ### Steps

-1. Download the .rar folder and extract files
+1. Download the .zip folder and extract files
 2. Install the required Python packages (I used a virtual env to install libraries and run the flask application on)
 3. run flask app on local server --> py summarizer.py using CMD